 We can proceed to extract them as usual:

-Returning to our user_input function, we can observe the creation of a String using the alloc::string::String::new function.
-Based on this line:
+function, we can observe the creation of a String

 6 @ 00008c78 void* var_58 = &std::io::stdio::stdin::INSTANCE::h98fb20affa94f4af

-We can infer that var_58 serves as an error handler, while the last variable (var_68) holds the actual input provided by the user.
-Then, as always, a vector is created with the contents of the string and passed to _print along with our second_print function:
+) holds the actual input provided by the user.
+Then, as always, a vector is created with the contents of the string and passed to _print

 Final Thoughts

-• Rust always creates a display and vector for strings.
+- Rust always creates a

 Calling the System